Acacia sensu lato: Famous acacias

 The Arbre du Ténéré in Niger was the most isolated tree in the world, about 400 km from any other tree.
-The tree was knocked down by a truck driver in 1973.
+The tree was knocked down and killed by a truck driver in 1973.

 In Nairobi, Kenya, the Thorn Tree Café is named after a Naivasha thorn tree (Acacia xanthophloea) in its centre.
 Travelers used to pin notes to others to the thorns of the tree.
 The current tree is the third of the same variety.